huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

     - `sp_statistics`

 {{< hint "info" >}}
-You need the preceeding permissions only once at the start of a fresh replication.
+You need the preceding permissions only once at the start of a fresh replication.
 {{< /hint >}}